International Legion (Ukraine): United Kingdom

-Liz Truss, then Foreign Secretary of the United Kingdom said "the people of Ukraine are fighting for freedom and democracy, not just for Ukraine but also for the whole of Europe because that is what President Vladimir Putin is challenging.
+In February 2022, Liz Truss, then Foreign Secretary of the United Kingdom said: "The people of Ukraine are fighting for freedom and democracy, not just for Ukraine but also for the whole of Europe because that is what President Vladimir Putin is challenging.
 And absolutely, if people want to support that struggle, I would support them in doing that."
 However, then prime minister Boris Johnson's office did not endorse Truss's statement.
 The statement was also criticized by several politicians who said volunteers may be in violation of the Foreign Enlistment Act 1870.
 It has been reported those who travel to Ukraine may be acting in contravention of UK anti-terrorism laws, though legal experts said prosecution would be unlikely owing to the UK government's support for Ukraine's armed resistance.

 Ukrainian sources said 6,000 Britons had registered an interest in joining.
 The Times reported that over 150 former paratroopers who served in the War in Afghanistan had joined and were travelling to the front line.
 UK military officials instructed regular and reserve personnel not to travel to Ukraine.

-On 9 March, a 19-year old Coldstream Guard soldier left his barracks at Windsor and traveled to Poland in order to enlist with the legion.
+On 9 March, a 19-year old Coldstream Guard soldier left his barracks at Windsor, Berkshire and traveled to Poland in order to enlist with the legion.
 He was detained upon his return to the UK on 21 March.

 The first photo distributed by Ukraine of the International Legion reportedly showed volunteers from the United Kingdom.